Minotaur-OPSEC/OSINTMachineGuide/README.md

 * <a href="https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide/blob/main/07%20-%20Creating%20a%20Bootable%20USB.md#creating-a-bootable-usb-drive-using-ventoy" target="_blank">7.
 Creating a Bootable USB Drive (Using Ventoy)</a><br>
 * <a href="https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide/blob/main/08%20-%20Reflection%20About%20Disks.md#required-reflection" target="_blank">8.
 Reflection About Disks</a><br>

+<br><br>From now on, you will find the tutorial content.
+Good luck!

 ## Tutorial Content
 - <a href="#post-debian-instalation">Preparacao Inicial pos Instalacao do Debian</a><br />
 - <a href="#instalacao-tor">Instalacao e Configuracao do Navegador Tor</a><br />
 - <a href="#instalacao-maquina-virtual"> Instalacao da Maquina Virtual</a><br />